ec-jrc/lisflood-utilities/README.md

 - LDD map can be in netcdf format or pcraster format.
 When using pcraster format, the following condition must be satisfied: *PCRASTER_VALUESCALE=VS_LDD*.
 - Countries map in netcdf format or pcraster format.
 When using pcraster format, the following condition must be satisfied: *PCRASTER_VALUESCALE=VS_NOMINAL*.
 This map shows the political boundaries of the Countries, each Coutry is identified by using a unique ID.
 This map is used to ensure that the water regions are not split accross different Countries.
 - Map of the initial definition of the water regions in netcdf format or pcraster format.
 When using pcraster format, the following condition must be satisfied: *PCRASTER_VALUESCALE=VS_NOMINAL*.
 This map is used to attribute a water region to areas not included in the calibration catchments.
 In order to create this map, the user can follow the guidelines provided [here](https://ec-jrc.github.io/lisflood-model/2_18_stdLISFLOOD_water-use/).
-- file .yaml to define the metadata of the output water regions map in netcdf format.
-An example of the structure of this file is provided [here](https://github.com/ec-jrc/lisflood-utilities/tree/master/tests/data/waterregions)
+- file *.yaml* or *.json* to define the metadata of the output water regions map in netcdf format.
+An example of the structure of these files is provided [here](https://github.com/ec-jrc/lisflood-utilities/tree/master/tests/data/waterregions)

 ##### Input data provided by this utility:
 This utility provides three maps of [Countries IDs](https://github.com/ec-jrc/lisflood-utilities/tree/master/tests/data): 1arcmin map of Europe (EFAS computational domain), 0.1 degree and 3arcmin maps of the Globe .
 ACKNOWLEDGEMENTS: both the rasters were retrieved by upsampling the original of the World Borders Datase provided by  http://thematicmapping.org/ (the dataset is available under a Creative Commons Attribution-Share Alike License).